HOME > CSR efforts > Fulfilling our fundamental obligations to society > TCFD - work to understand and disclose the impact

 Governance

-The azbil Group recognizes that climate change is one of the top priorities in practicing the Group philosophy, and a cross-group task force led by designated officers was formed to deliberate in Management Meetings from the perspective of business and financial impacts under supervision of the Board of Directors.
+The azbil Group recognizes that climate change is one of the top priorities in practicing the Group philosophy, and a cross-Group task force led by a designated officer was formed to deliberate on the business and financial impact of climate change in the Management Meeting under the supervision of the Board of Directors.

 Strategy

-Based on information from the Intergovernmental Panel on Climate Change (IPCC), the International Energy Agency (IEA) and other organizations, we have identified the long-term business risks and opportunities for the azbil Group until 2030 according to a well below 2℃ scenario*1and a 4℃ scenario.*2
+Based on information from the Intergovernmental Panel on Climate Change (IPCC), the International Energy Agency (IEA) and other organizations, we have identified the long-term business risks and opportunities for the azbil Group until 2030 according to a 1.5/2℃ scenario*1and a 4℃ scenario.*2 We understand the 1.5°C scenario to have the same opportunity and risk trends as the 2°C scenario, but with a greater degree of impact.

 *1 This scenario assumes that temperature rise is contained within a sustainable range due to the implementation of stricter regulations and the introduction of technological innovations aimed at a decarbonized society.